JCollinJones25/trade_tracker/README.md

 ### Stretch Goals (if applicable)
 - include second API for 'WallstreetBets' data to see current opinions on the market.
+- Add stocks to a 'watch list' or 'favorites'
 - Sass styling
 - User AUTH